go-vikunja/vikunja/docs/content/doc/setup/config.md

   timezone: GMT
   # Whether task comments should be enabled or not
   enabletaskcomments: true
+  # The duration in seconds until a cached gravatar user avatar expires
+  gravatarexpiration: 3600

 database:
   # Database type to use.
 Supported types are mysql, postgres and sqlite.